Mario5Gray/spring-dependency-injection/README.md

 ## Part of the new Tech Stack

-DI grants us the ability to compose an object of any complexity, and expect that components it needs will be fulfilled at least when needed.
+DI grants us the ability to compose objects of near any complexity, and expect that components it needs will be fulfilled at least when needed.
 Some component A required a component B, and component B requires another component C. The DI system is going to start at the edge component - C, for which B is produced, then give rise to an A. The logical operation looks a little like the following graph:

 [Component A] <- [Component B] <- [Component C]